What do papermaking, gluten-free baking, cosmetics and homeopathic remedies share in common? One answer rises to the surface: “arrowroot.”

 Potential Side Effects & Caution

 While there are no scientifically proven dangers to arrowroot, it is important to follow all suggested serving sizes.
-In one 2009 case study, arrowroot juice was found to have caused toxic hepatitis in two women in Korea.
+For example, in one 2009 case study, arrowroot juice was found to have caused toxic hepatitis in two women in Korea.
+(15) However, when used appropriately, arrowroot should provide far more benefits than harm.

 From the sound of it, you might think leaky gut only affects the digestive system, but in reality it can affect more.
 Because Leaky Gut is so common, and such an enigma, I’m offering a free webinar on all things leaky gut.
 Click here to learn more about the webinar.